gowthamk/csci7000_s21/index.md

 As conveyed by the title, our emphasis in this course will be on the specification and verification of distributed systems and applications.
-Formal verification often invokes unfortunate connations of impracticality.
-We shall try to avoid this pitfall in this course by prioritizing the study of theories, techniques, and systems with strong practical implications.
-The course is **research-oriented** meaning that it will be dominated by student-led discussions on research papers and industry tech reports.
+Formal verification often invokes unfortunate connotations of impracticality.
+We shall try to avoid this pitfall by prioritizing the study of theories, techniques, and systems with strong practical implications.
+The course is **research-oriented** meaning that there will be student-led discussions on research papers and industry tech reports.
 It will be **hands-on** meaning that there will be programming assignments (most likely in TLA+ and PlusCal) and a course project (to be proposed independently by each student).
 To set a common ground for subsequent research discussions, I will review the fundamental concepts of Distributed Systems and Program Verification in the first few lectures.
-The schedule can be found here.
+The schedule can be found [here](../schedule).

 ## Essential Details